Previous dayApril 10, 2026Next day

 7.3 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 3.2 earthquake 20 km SW of Jal, New Mexico with origin time 23:10 UTC on April 10, 2026.
-The hypocenter lay at 7.3 km, placing this in the shallow crustal category.
+On April 10, 2026, worldwide seismic activity registered a magnitude 3.2 earthquake 20 km SW of Jal, New Mexico at 23:10 UTC.
+At a depth of 7.3 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 31.969°N, -103.335°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 31.969°, -103.335°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-10